1 Part Course |

 • Capex reserve

-• Environmental/reinstatement reserve
+• Environmental / reinstatement reserve

 • Tax reserve

-• Margins and yield protection:
+• Margins & yield protection

 • Margin ratchets